 Email transfer is another convenient and highly-accessible method for departing employees to syphon data.
 An individual can send large amounts of sensitive data to a personal email account, circumventing their business networks.
 In 2017, the ICO (Information Commissioners Office) prosecuted an employee for stealing data by sending emails containing commercially sensitive information from a work account to a personal account.
 The employee sent details of 957 clients to his personal email address as he was leaving to start a new role at a rival company.

-If you suspect an employee is stealing data from within your company, CYFOR can assist.
-Speak with one of our specialist Case Managers who will be able to advise on the best course of action to providing digital evidence in relation to your matter.
+Should you suspect departing employees of stealing data from your organisation then CYFOR can assist.
+Contact our Corporate Forensics Investigation team who will be able to advise on the best course of action to provide digital evidence in relation to your matter.

 After submitting an enquiry, a member of our team will be in touch with you as soon as possible